HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

   )
 }}

-## **Top E-Commerce Platforms By Website Popularity**
+## Top ecommerce platforms by popularity

 Using the Chrome User Experience Report data, we looked at how popular individual websites are.
-Our data shows that only a few e-commerce platforms are represented in the top 1,000 websites, while about 20% of the top 10 million websites use an e-commerce platform.
+Our data shows that only a few ecommerce platforms are represented in the top 1,000 websites, while about 20% of the top 10 million websites use an ecommerce platform.
 This difference could be because the top 1,000 sites often use custom solutions.
 {{ figure_markup(
   image="platform-adoption-by-rank.png",
   caption="Platform adoption by rank for desktop and mobile.",